ilikepiesk/DDNS-Cloudflare-PIA-Minecraft/README.md

 Use the same script setup precedure as outlined in AloofSage's ReadMe

-NOTE: there are some parameters you need to modify (read the powershell script in a text editor)
+NOTE: there are some parameters you need to modify/beaware of some behaviour (read the powershell script in a text editor)

 ## License